Skip links

 Angela Pang

-As Coro’s Director of Program Management, Angela Pang works with the program team to deliver innovative leadership development programs, including Women in Leadership and Water Solutions Network.
+As Coro’s Director of Program Management, Angela Pang works with the program team to deliver innovative leadership development programs, such as the Partnership for the Bay’s Future, Affordable Housing Leadership Network, and Water Solutions Network.
 Angela has deep experience as a media, community relations, and event planning expert.
-She most recently served as the Director of Operations for the Asian Business League of San Francisco, managing the nonprofit’s efforts to engage, inspire, and connect leaders within the Asian American/Pacific Islander business community.
+She previously served as the Director of Operations for the Asian Business League of San Francisco, managing the nonprofit’s efforts to engage, inspire, and connect leaders within the Asian American/Pacific Islander business community.
 During her time with the AsianWeek Foundation, Angela also helped organize the largest Pan-Asian celebration nationwide, the Asian Heritage Street Celebration, and coordinated the street fair’s publicity, media sponsorships, social media, and more.
 She is formerly a member of the San Francisco Hep B Free campaign, a citywide effort to raise awareness about the importance of screening and vaccinating all Asian and Pacific Islanders for hepatitis B. She volunteers on the Asian Pacific American Heritage Celebration Committee, which organizes San Francisco’s official celebration of Asian Pacific American Heritage Month each May.
 She’s a Bay Area native and holds a B.A. in English and Communication from the University of California, Davis.

 What inspires you to work in leadership development?